 - It is important to check the latest timescales and requirements directly.

-Guidance and an online tool is available on www.gov.uk which landlords can use to see if the ‘right to rent’ checks have launched in their area and what they need to do to prepare for December 1.
+Guidance and an online tool is available on www.gov.uk which landlords can use to see if the ‘right to rent’ checks have launched in their area.
 A helpline (0300 069 9799) is also available.

 For full information visit: